gregs1104/stream-scaling/README.rst

 Sample result
 =============

-This sample is from an Intel 860 processor, featuring 4 real cores with HyperThreading for a total of 8 virtual cores, as well as the Turbo feature to accelerate running with low core counts.
+This sample is from an Intel i7 860 processor, featuring 4 real cores with Hyper Threading for a total of 8 virtual cores.
+It also features the Turbo feature to accelerate running with low core counts.
 Memory is 4 X 2GB DDR-1600::

     $ ./stream-scaling